markhoney/mark.honeychurch.org/docs/blog/skepticism/2021/05/26/ufo/index.md

 @[youtube](https://youtu.be/-r2oaQWmqkk)

-It’s not okay for the media to not do their job properly, especially when it doesn’t take long to find reasonable explanations for these “unexplained phenomena” online with a simple google search.
-And interviewing people who believe in UFOs, treating them as “experts”, is just unacceptable.
+It’s not okay for the media to not do their job properly, especially when it doesn’t take long to find reasonable explanations for these "unexplained phenomena" online with a simple google search.
+And interviewing people who believe in UFOs, treating them as "experts", is just unacceptable.
 At least our local paper, in this case the Hawkes Bay Today, managed to do a half-decent job of asking someone who knew what they were talking about if there was a possible terrestrial explanation for the recent New Zealand sightings.